tautaus/learning-note/CPP notes/Structure.md

   - Source files, files are provided by other libraries.
 The build will happen in the build of our own program.
   - Resources

+### Development toolchain

+During the developments, we use various tools:
+- Source code tools, the tools we use to edit the source code like text editor or IDE
+- Build tools, compilers
+- Dependency tools, the tools we use to manage the dependency.